typescript-package/data/README.md

 The `BaseData` class is an abstract class that extends core adding functionality for managing data value, also by adapter.

+- It represents a data structure that can hold a value of type `T` and provides methods to manipulate and access that value.
+- The class supports the use of adapters for custom data handling and can operate in both synchronous and asynchronous modes based on the generic parameters provided.

 ```typescript
 import { BaseData } from '@typescript-package/data';
 ```